Member wellbeing

 EAP

-We offer short-term counselling and a 24-hour support line through Converge, our Employee Assistance Program (EAP):
+We offer short-term counselling and a 24-hour support line through Converge, our Employee Assistance Program (EAP).
+Enter the organisation code THECMHJ into the online booking form.

 Updated